 Hong Kong Disneyland had its grand opening ceremony on Monday September 12th, some five days before our planned visit.
 Visiting a major new theme park on its first operational weekend is, at least in theory, a recipe for stupidly long queues.
 The reality proved somewhat different; the longest wait we had during the day was twenty five minutes, and that was only because all the guests charged to the same attraction at park opening.

 Even still, queueing is in fact the biggest single problem with Hong Kong Disneyland, and it is important for the reader to understand this so that the rest of my trip report for today can be seen in context.
 The local population are extremely aggressive about getting to rides in front of everybody else, and are quite prepared to push other people out of the way to do so.
 They will walk in front of you without so much as an acknowledgement.
 They will push you out of the way while they jump half the queue to stand with their friends.
 I have never seen anything like it in any of the nearly two hundred amusement parks I have visited, and though it may come across as overtly harsh, I can only describe it as like flies on faeces.

 Our first stop was the same one as everyone else; Space Mountain (#668).
 I had been expecting a clone of the version in Paris, but this was nothing of the kind.
 The ride is more reminiscent of the original than anything else; there is no launch and no inversions.
-There are three lift hills, all at the start of the ride, and a thumping techno backing track that I tried my best to purchase on a park soundtrack CD, but it was not to be found.
+There are three lift hills, all at the start of the ride, and a thumping techno backing track that I tried my best to purchase on a park soundtrack CD, but it was nowhere to be found.
 The ride was absolutely excellent and well up there with the very best indoor coasters I've been on.

-With the coaster ticked off we made our way to The Many Adventures of Winnie the Pooh can be considered to be a fairly decent dark ride.
-It is unfortunate in some ways that I had ridden a much better version at Tokyo Disneyland two weeks earlier, rendering this one a disappointment; presumably budget constraints came in to play here preventing a duplicate installation.
+With the coaster ticked off we made our way to The Many Adventures of Winnie the Pooh, which in other circumstances I might have described as a fairly decent dark ride.
+Unfortunately I'd ridden a much better version at Tokyo Disneyland two weeks earlier, rendering this one a disappointment; presumably budget constraints came in to play here preventing a duplicate installation.

 If I had been in charge here, I would have filmed video with a security camera for two or three minutes, before halting the show and removing from the park every single person who had been caught taking flash photography.
 It is entirely possible that the only people left in the auditorium in this situation would have been me and George, but at least then we might have been able to watch the show without blinking lights everywhere.
 Such a policy might be considered draconian, but it seems that just about everybody in the park today needed reeducation in manners and basic etiquette, and a policy like this would be one small step towards that goal.